mrpg/appendmuch/README.md

 # appendmuch

 An extensible append-only log with in-memory cache and pluggable storage backends.
+Ordering is based on a strict monotonic sequence counter, but timestamps are stored for informational purposes.

 ## Installation